lauro-cesar/connectivity_wall/README.md

 ## Getting Started

-Connectivity wall redirect user to a widget when offline and another if online
+Connectivity wall redirect user to a widget when offline and another if online.

+We keep the app state using a IndexedStack.

 ```